Asbestos in the Military

 Once praised for its heat resistant and fire-proof qualities, asbestos was used extensively within all branches of the United States military.
 Today, military veterans account for one third of mesothelioma deaths in the U.S. Anyone who served in the United States military anytime between 1920 and 2000 is at high risk for developing an asbestos-related disease like mesothelioma.

 Not only was asbestos exposure common for military personnel in the past, asbestos products are still being removed from Naval ship and military bases today, putting workers and soldiers at risk for fatal, future diagnoses.
-It can usually take decades before your doctor diagnoses you with an asbestos-related disease.
+It can usually take decades before your doctor diagnoses you with an asbestos-related disease like mesothelioma.
 If you are a military veteran, alert your doctor to the possibility of past asbestos exposure so they can monitor your health accurately.
 No matter which branch you served in, exposure to asbestos was a serious risk.

 Asbestos Exposure in the Navy

 Naval shipyard workers and sailors are some of those most at risk for developing asbestos-related diseases, as the construction, demolition, and repair of Navy ships all involved close contact with asbestos materials.
-Asbestos products were used in navel vessels from bow to stern, even within sleeping quarters.
+Asbestos products were used in naval vessels from bow to stern, even within sleeping quarters.

 Asbestos Exposure in the Army

 Asbestos was used within Army barracks in cement, insulation, and other materials, putting Army veterans at high-risk for developing asbestosis, mesothelioma, or another asbestos-related disease.

 Air Force veterans were exposed to asbestos in a number of ways.
 Asbestos was used in cargo bays, cooling systems, brakes, and aircraft engines.
 Pilots, as well as aircraft mechanics, are at risk for mesothelioma or other asbestos-related diagnosis today.